Fox Team Wins Federal Appeal To Retain Jury’s Verdict and $6.4 Million Award for Health Products DistributorApril 18, 2016 – Press Releases

 After a three-week trial in February 2015, a jury awarded NPN more than $4.3 million in damages.
 The trial judge later added more than $2.1 million in prejudgment interest.

 Now a three-judge panel of the U.S. Court of Appeals for the Second Circuit has flatly rejected NOI’s appeal in which it claimed the verdict was unfair and that the lower court’s calculations were flawed.

 The court issued a summary order in which it refused to disturb the verdict in any way, saying it appeared the jury was “restoring NPN to the position it was in before the contract was formed.”

 Norton, a partner with the firm, is the chair of Fox’s Intellectual Property Litigation Practice Group and co-chair of the Life Sciences Practice Group.
 He has extensive experience litigating complex matters pertaining to patents, trademarks, copyrights, trade secrets and breaches of contract, as well as handling intellectual property portfolio protection and enforcement.

-Badway, a partner with the firm, is co-chair of the Securities Industry Practice Group and a member of the White Collar Compliance and Defense Practice Group.
+Badway, a partner with the firm, is co-chair of the Securities Industry Practice Group and a member of the White-Collar Criminal Defense & Regulatory Compliance Practice Group.
 He represents corporations, limited liability companies, partnerships and financial institutions, such as broker-dealers, investment advisers, private equity and hedge funds, banks and insurance companies, among others.
 Badway also counsels and advises officers, directors, executives, registered persons and employees on a wide range of commercial, business, securities, intellectual property, employment, real estate, corporate, pharmaceuticals, partnership disputes, contracts and other business issues and litigation.